plausible/website/_posts/2020-06-08-consent-required-web-analytics-gdpr-and-is-google-analytics-compliant.md

 image: /uploads/remove-google-analytics.png
 image-alt: Web Analytics, GDPR and is Google Analytics GDPR compliant?
 ---
-Let's take a look at the meaning of GDPR, how it impacts web analytics, steps you need to take to make Google Analytics GDPR compliant and a look at our [GDPR compliant Google Analytics alternative](https://plausible.io/vs-google-analytics) you can explore.
+Let's take a look at the meaning of GDPR, how it impacts web analytics, steps you need to take to make Google Analytics GDPR compliant and also explore our [GDPR compliant Google Analytics alternative](https://plausible.io/vs-google-analytics).

 1. Ordered list
 {:toc}